 The particular conditions in the Arctic Ocean restrict the maintenance of an ocean-wide observational system with quasi-continuous data.
 Therefore special efforts are required where different types of measurements are combined, using both remote sensing and in situ systems.
 Furthermore, data assimilation will be used to fill gaps in the observation network.
 In situ measurements will be focused on observation of fluxes through the boundaries, supplemented by some interior control areas to constrain model calculations.
-Only a part of the data will be used to transmit data from subsurface platforms when this is a feasible solution.
+Only a part of the data will be available in real time, but new technologies will be used to transmit data from subsurface platforms when this is a feasible solution.